JaredCorduan/CIPs/CIP-1694/README.md

 in the form of URLs and integrity hashes
 (mirroring the metadata structure for stake pool registration).
 The metadata is used to provide context.
-For example, votes by the constitutional committee need an explanation as to why they are in line with the constitution.
 Governance actions need to explain why the action is needed, what experts were consulted, etc.
 Since transaction size constraints should not limit this explanatory data,